vasanthk/async-javascript/README.md

     let genObj = obj.generatorMethod();
     ```

-* Via a generator method definition in a class definition (which can be a class declaration or a class expression [11]):
+* Via a generator method definition in a class definition (which can be a class declaration or a class expression):

     ```javascript
     class MyClass {